xso4/vndb-mirror/data/api-kana.md

     in the original script.[^title]

 titles
-:   Array of objects, full list of titles associated with the VN.
+:   Array of objects, full list of titles associated with the VN, always
+    contains at least one title.

 titles.lang
 :   String, language.
 Each language appears at most once in the titles list.